girder/girder/docs/plugin-development.rst

 When your plugin is enabled, a new checkbox will automatically appear in the access control dialog allowing resource owners to specify what users and groups are allowed to feed cats (assuming cats are represented by data in the hierarchy).
+Additionally, if your resource is public, you will also be able to configure which access flags are available to the public.
 If your plugin exposes another endpoint, say ``POST cat/{id}/food``, inside that route handler, you can call ``requireAccessFlags``, e.g.:

 .. code-block:: python